Key Takeaways

 • The Cpk Contour Method

-• Real-World Impact: AI Process Window Optimization
+• Modeled Impact: AI Process Window Optimization (Illustrative)

 Key Takeaway: A process window defines the safe operating range where semiconductor processes produce acceptable yield.
 AI-powered response surface modeling and Cpk contour methods can identify optimal parameter combinations 10x faster than traditional DOE, improving yield stability by 2-5%.